North Carolina Supreme Court: History

 The state of North Carolina's first constitution, adopted in 1776, permitted the North Carolina General Assembly to appoint "Judges of the Supreme Courts of Law and Equity", but no appellate court was created for several years.
-The first one was the Court of Conference, established in 1799, consisting of several North Carolina Superior Court judges sitting en banc twice each year to review appeals from their courts.
-In 1805, the General Assembly renamed the institution the "Supreme Court", but left its composition the same.
+The first was the Court of Conference, established in 1799, consisting of several North Carolina Superior Court judges sitting en banc twice each year to review appeals from their courts.
+In 1805, the General Assembly renamed the institution the Supreme Court, but left its composition the same.
 Five years later a law was passed empowering the governor to provide an official seal and motto for the court and granting the right of appeal to all parties in cases adjudicated by the Superior Court.
 The law also stipulated that the judges should record their decisions in writing and read them in court and permitted them to elect a chief justice from among their ranks.
 John Louis Taylor was selected as the first chief justice.

-In 1818, the General Assembly approved a bill proposed by State Senator William Gaston to create a distinct, independent Supreme Court with exclusive appellate jurisdiction over questions of law and equity arising from Superior Court cases.
+In 1818, the General Assembly approved a bill proposed by State Senator William Gaston to create a distinct, independent supreme court with exclusive appellate jurisdiction over questions of law and equity arising from superior court cases.
 The court comprised three judges appointed by the General Assembly, with the judges to select a chief justice from among their number.
 Judges were salaried and served indefinitely "during good behavior".
 Interim vacancies were to be filled by the governor with the advice of the Council of State.
 The first judges were Taylor, Leonard Henderson, and John Hall.
 Henderson and Hall made Taylor chief justice, and the court held its first meeting on January 1, 1819.
 Eventually, it shifted to a schedule of sitting for two terms annually, with the first beginning on beginning on the second Monday in June and the second on the last Monday in December.

-From 1819 until it burnt down in 1831, the court met in the North Carolina State Capitol in Raleigh.
+From 1819 until it burned down in 1831, the court met in the North Carolina State Capitol in Raleigh.
 After the fire, the court briefly convened in the meeting house of the First Presbyterian Church until the capitol was rebuilt.
 Growing Jacksonian sentiment in North Carolina throughout the 1820s and 1830s generated populist anger towards the court, with many citizens feeling the institution was distant from the people and that the judges were over-compensated.
 Populist legislators introduced a measure to reduce the judges' salaries in 1832 and a constitutional amendment to abolish the court in 1835, but such actions did not succeed.
 Legal scholar Martin H. Brinkley attributed the court's survival to "the personal prestige of the judges themselves", particularly Thomas Ruffin and Gaston, who respectively joined the court in 1829 and 1833.